biigle/core/README.md

 ## Requirements

+The Vagrant box for local development is already set up to meet any of these requirements.

 See [here](http://laravel.com/docs/5.1#installation) for the server requirements of Laravel 5.1.

 Additionally:

 - PHP JSON extension
 - PHP PGSQL extension
 - PHP Fileinfo extension
 - PHP EXIF extension
 - PHP GD Library (>=2.0)
 - PostgreSQL